yaash09/neoHealth/README.md

 You need a orthan server to communicate. if you don't have one, you can setup a local server by downloading orthan setup from [here](https://www.orthanc-server.com/download.php). after installation you can check if the orthan server is running or not by going in to services in window, there you should find a running orthac service.

-Before running the project make sure you have a .env file as per sample attached containing the orthanc server base url. you can run the project with npm start in root folder.
+Before running the project make sure you have a .env file as per sample .env-sample file attached containing the orthanc server base url. you can run the project with npm start in root folder.

 >> npm start

+I used postman to demostrate API call.

 ### Using the API